harsh-s15/Socket-Programming-Gossip-Protocol/README.md

 <li>
 <h3>Testing Features:</h3>

-<h4>Gossip Protocol:</h4> Monitor the terminal output of peer no
+<h4>Gossip Protocol:</h4> Monitor the terminal output of peer nodes to observe gossip messages being exchanged.

-Uploading DEMO.mp4…

-des to observe gossip messages being exchanged.
 <h4>Liveness Messages:</h4> Check if liveness messages are sent and received between peers, as indicated in the terminal output.
 <h4>Node Killing:</h4> Press enter in the terminal running a peer node to simulate killing the node.
 Observe termination confirmation in the terminal.
 <h4>Dynamic Configuration:</h4> Modify config.csv to add or remove seed nodes and peers.
 Restart the seed and peer nodes to reflect the changes.